-We’re coming down the wire for my series on how to cook your own delicious Thanksgiving Dinner, even if you’ve never done it before.
+Another part of the big dinner you might want to practice is roasting your main course, part of my series on how to make a Big Holiday Dinner, which is why we’re covering how to roast a bird now and not two weeks from now.
 We started with Getting Organized, added a Checklist, then looked at the tools and other things you might need, and last week looked at the trickiest part of the meal, The Gravy.
 If you’ve been following the series, then you’re already practicing your gravy technique.
-If you’re new, there’s probably still time.
-This week it’s how to cook a turkey.
+If you’re new, well, try this and then practice your gravy.

-Now, turn your oven to 300 degrees and prep your roasting pan, which means finding something to keep the bird above the fat and other goodies that drip to the bottom.
+Turn your oven to 300 degrees.
+You’re primarily cooking the bird or meat long and slow.
+Prep your roasting pan, which means finding something to keep the bird above the fat and other goodies that drip to the bottom.
 This allows air underneath the bird and it doesn’t get so greasy.
 Or so I’m told.
 If you don’t have a rack, a small plate turned upside down will do just fine.

-Wash and dry the turkey both inside and out.
+Wash and dry your bird both inside and out.
 This is one of those rare occasions when a paper towel really does the job better than anything else.

 Now, you want to season the skin.
-You can use oil, with salt and pepper and/or other seasonings, use only plenty of salt and pepper, or my fave: slather on some butter all over, then salt and pepper.
-It’s Thanksgiving and unless you have an exceptionally compelling reason to cut the calories back, it’s worth the indulgence.
+You can use oil, with salt and pepper and/or other seasonings, use only plenty of salt and pepper, or my fave for birds only: slather on some butter all over, then salt and pepper.
+It’s a holiday and unless you have an exceptionally compelling reason to cut the calories back, it’s worth the indulgence.
+Just don’t butter any roast that isn’t a bird.
 Do cut off the half stick of butter before you use it because you’ll just contaminate the whole stick and butter ain’t that cheap.
-All you do is scoop up a chunk of butter, warm in in your hand for a moment, then rub it all over, starting with the breast side.
+All you do is scoop up a chunk of butter, warm it in your hand for a moment, then rub it all over, starting with the breast side.
 That’s the really meaty side.

 Do remember, however, to butter the backside of the bird, and generously salt and pepper it.

 Insert your probe in the breast, away from any bone.
 Folks say put the probe near the thigh.
 I always hit a bone or the cavity and my bird ends up underdone, which is bad.
-If you plan to roast to 165 degrees, then everything gets done, but not overdone, and carryover heat (that final bit of cooking that gets done outside the oven while the bird is resting) takes care of the rest.
+If you plan to roast to 165 degrees, then everything gets done, but not overdone.
+Carryover heat (that final bit of cooking that gets done outside the oven while the bird is resting) takes care of the rest.

 Now, to the cutting (and let’s thank my Beloved Spouse for demonstrating this part).
-First your remove the legs, separate the drumsticks from the thighs, and set them on your serving plattter, cut the meat off the thighs.
+First you remove the legs, separate the drumsticks from the thighs, and set them on your serving plattter.
+Cut the meat off the thighs.
 Remove the wings next.